Open-NET-Libraries/Open.TokenProvider/README.md

 # Open.TokenProvider
-A simple interface and implementation for properly requesting and managing bearer tokens.
+A simple interface and implementation for properly requesting and managing tokens.